ocodo/.emacs.d/elpa/isend-mode-readme.txt

 Basic usage:

-1. Open an `ansi-term' buffer where the interpeter will live.
+1. Open an `ansi-term' buffer where the interpreter will live.
    For example:

      M-x ansi-term RET /bin/sh RET